bytebase/bytebase/docs/api-style-guide.md

 ## Use resource id for addressing the specific resource

-Bytebase uses auto incremental ID as the primary key for all resources.
-To address a particular resource, we use GET `/issue/42`, if we want to support other addressing mechanism like using resource name, we should use query parameter like `.issue/42?name=foo`
+Bytebase uses auto-incremental ID as the primary key for all resources.
+To address a particular resource, we use GET `/issue/42`.
+If we want to support other addressing mechanism, we should use query parameters such as `.issue/42?name=foo`

 ## Use lower case, kebab-case for phrases